 I’m not going to sugar coat it.
 That first year was ROUGH.
 The oldest, a sophomore, quickly chose to dual enroll his next two years of high school.
 I think he was afraid that one of us would kill the other… I know my husband was.
 But, through it all, I knew there had to be a better way.
 I really wanted to relax our homeschool and still keep it enchanting and fun.
 Was that possible?

-She also began to share her philosophy of homeschooling, which is where the Brave Writer Lifestyle comes in.
-What is the Brave Writer Lifestyle?
-To put it simply, it is a modern take on Charlotte Mason – a relaxed Charlotte, if you will.
+To put it simply, a Relaxed Charlotte Mason Homeschool is a modern take on Charlotte Mason – a relaxed Charlotte, if you will.
 As Julie puts it, “Charlotte take your bun down.”

 If you know Charlotte Mason, then you know she spent a lot of time trying to make educators understand that children needed to learn from the world around them.
-She stressed reading excellent literature, exploring nature and letting curiosity thrive.
-Brave Writer applies these same principles, but instead of strict habits and handiwork, the philosophy infuses moments of inspiration, enchantment, and awe.
+She stressed reading excellent literature, exploring nature, and letting curiosity thrive.
+A Relaxed Charlotte Mason Homeschool applies these same principles, but instead of strict habits and handiwork, the philosophy infuses moments of inspiration, enchantment, and awe.

 So let’s talk about some of these.